Lernfuturisten/LearningOutLoud/README.md

 # LearningOutLoud
-The WORKBOOK for LearningOutLoud Facilitators
+The WORKBOOK for LearningOutLoud Sets
  - Landing Page for Download